 UTM - coordinates used for many maps, including most of the kind of topographical maps that you have to pay for.
 They are commonly used to record, report and exchange location information.
 They are can be used for locations in Work Reports.
 Your GPS can probably display UTM coordinates.

-UTM coordinates have two numbers plus a Zone, like "10" or "10N" (Zone 10 North of the Equator).
+UTM coordinates have a zone plus two numbers.
+An example zone is "10" or "10N" (Zone 10 North of the Equator).
 Most claims are all in one zone.
 The zone must be recorded or the coordinates are meaningless.

 BC Albers - coordinates used by the old MTO mapping system (and some other mapping systems in BC).
 These coordinates are not good for reports, publishing or exchanging data except in special cases (ex. making Shapefiles to display points/lines/shapes on a BC Albers map).